-Movies could not contain the King of the Monsters, which is why Godzilla was able to transcend mediums and become the star of a couple of animated shows.
+Movies could not contain the King of the Monsters, which is why Godzilla could transcend mediums and become the star of a couple of animated shows.
 First was Godzilla, a 1978 animated series produced by Hanna-Barbera.
-The series aired for two seasons (26 episodes) on NBC and much like many of the films in the Showa era, Godzilla would help people by fighting off other monster threats.
+The series aired for two seasons (26 episodes) on NBC, and much like many of the films in the Showa era, Godzilla would help people by fighting off other monster threats.

 16. Godzilla Can Bust A Move